Harrison

 Harrison is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Harrison's cultural diversity is notable, with 42.6% of its population born overseas and 44.1% speaking a language other than English at home.
-Christianity is the predominant religion in Harrison, comprising 34.2% of the population.
-Hinduism stands out as overrepresented, making up 11.3%, which is significantly higher than the Australian Capital Territory average of 4.8%.
+Christianity is the predominant religion in Harrison, accounting for 34.2% of the population.
+However, Hinduism stands out as significantly overrepresented, comprising 11.3%, compared to the Australian Capital Territory average of 4.8%.

 Frequently Asked Questions - Diversity